ibm-cloud-docs/sell/service-pricing-change.md

 {{site.data.keyword.attribute-definition-list}}

-# Changing a pricing plan in Partner Center
+# Changing a pricing plan
 {: #change-plan}

 If you already submitted a pricing plan and you need to make changes, you must open a support case.
 Changing a submitted pricing plan can take at least a full billing cycle.